ipgiss/rsschool-cv/cv.md

 ---

-### All the best for everyone in your studies and have fun!
+### All the best for everyone in this Stage0 and have fun!